All Episodes

 Like, did you know smoking increases your chances of a child being gay in adulthood?

-This is uh UK telegraph, a neuroscientist is claimed a woman's lifestyle during pregnancy is directly linked to the development of their children, influencing whether they may be gay and having an impact on their IQ.
+A neuroscientist has claimed a woman's lifestyle during pregnancy is directly linked to the development of their children, influencing whether they may be gay and having an impact on their IQ.

 And the more a woman smokes, the greater the likelihood the child will be gay in adulthood.